-- (1) See "Security Ownership of Certain Beneficial Owners and Management" for more information about shares held by these directors, executive officers, stockholders, and their affiliates. - (2) Daniel Janney, a member of our board of directors, is a managing director of Alta Partners Management VIII, LLC, which controls the voting and investment power of the shares owned by Alta Partners VIII, L.P. - (3) Dov A. Goldstein, a member of our board of directors, is a member of the investment committee of Aisling Capital Partners II, LP, which is the general partner of Aisling Capital II, LP. - (4) Consists of (a) 280,923 shares purchased by Domain Partners VII, L.P. and (b) 4,791 shares purchased by DP VII Associates, L.P.
-Nicole Vitullo, a member of our board of directors, is a
+- (1) See "Security Ownership of Certain Beneficial Owners and Management" for more information about shares held by these directors, executive officers, stockholders, and their affiliates. - (2) Daniel Janney, a member of our board of directors, is a managing director of Alta Partners Management VIII, LLC, which controls the voting and investment power of the shares owned by Alta Partners VIII, L.P. - (3) Nicole Vitullo, a member of our board of directors, is a managing member of One Palmer Square Associates VII, L.L.C., the general partner of Domain Partners VII, L.P.